 Museum of Art.
 The museum has more than five thousand exhibits - works of Ukrainian, Russian, Italian, Dutch, Flemish, French, and German masters of the 17th-19th centuries.
 Gorky Street, 6, opening hours: 9:00-16:50, day off - Monday.

 House-Museum of Kotsyubinsky.
 Literary-Memorial Museum of Kotsyubinsky is opened in the house where the writer lived from 1898 to 1913.
 Kotsyubinsky Street, 5.
 Opening hours: 9:00-17:30 (Saturday, Sunday - 10:00-17:30).

-Museum of Architecture (Borisoglebsky cathedral).
+Museum of Architecture (Borisoglebsky Cathedral).
 The cathedral was built in the 12th century on the foundations of an ancient stone structure of the 11th century, it was rebuilt several times.
 In the middle of the 20th century, it was restored in the Old Russian style.
 Preobrazhenskaya Street, 1, opening hours: 10:00-18:00.

-Land Bank.
+The Land Bank.
 The former building of the Noble and Peasant Land Bank.
 Two-story brick house built in modern style.
 Since 1974, the building houses Chernihiv Scientific Library.
 Mir Avenue, 41.

-House of Tarnovsky.
+The House of Tarnovsky.
 Pseudo-Gothic building constructed in the late 19th century.
 Shevchenko Street, 63.

 Other places of interest

 Detinets or Val (Rampart).
 The oldest part of the city, a hill on the high bank of the Desna River.
 It is the place where the complex of fortifications of the city was located.